FarisHijazi/splice_audio/README.md

 Given a single sound file, tries to split it to segments.This is a preprocessing step for speech datasets (specifically LibriSpeech).It can split on silences or using a subtitles file.
-And will generate a ".trans.txt" file.Note that it is advised to have 16000Hz audio files as input.Gooey GUI is used if it is installed and no arguments are passed.
+And will generate a ".trans.txt" file.Gooey GUI is used if it is installed and no arguments are passed.

 optional arguments:
   -h, --help            show this help message and exit